Large deviations for the 3D dimer model

 On the other hand, since $\mu_1',\mu_2'$ are not Gibbs, which would complete the proof.
 A rigorous proof of the theorem is given in Section \ref{subsection: strict concavity}, and relies on casework based on ergodic decompositions as we do not know, a priori, that ergodic Gibbs measures of mean current $s$ exist for all $s\in \mc O$.
 However it will then follow \textit{from} strict concavity that this is true, and there exist ergodic Gibbs measures of all mean currents $s\in \mc O$ (Corollary~\ref{cor: EGMs exist!}).

-The above is a discussion of $\ent$ on $\text{Int}(\mc O)$, where no explict formula is known.
+The above is a discussion of $\ent$ on $\text{Int}(\mc O)$, where no explicit formula is known.
 We remark that $\ent$ is explicitly computable when restricted to $\partial \mc O$, since it reduces to a two-dimensional problem (see Section \ref{sec:extreme}).